 and City University of New York (CUNY)

-community colleges have set aside the week of Oct.
-6 to Oct.
-10, 2014 to send a simple message: Students who complete an associate degree have better prospects for jobs, scholarships and transfer to four-year schools.
+community colleges have set aside the first full week of October to send a simple message: Students who complete an associate degree have better prospects for jobs, scholarships and transfer to four-year schools.
 Community colleges statewide will hold special events, workshops, guest lectures and counseling sessions to help students understand how completing a degree can change their lives, change their communities and change the nation.

 Why Community Colleges?

 - About half of all undergraduate students in the country attend community colleges.

 - Nearly one million "middle-skill" job openings - positions that require more than a high school diploma, but less than a four-year degree - are projected for New York state by 2018.